rafaelyanez/insurance-backend/README.md

 ### Build

-The project needs to have Java17 installed in order to be build and run.
+The project needs to have Java17 installed in order to be built and run.

 The command to run it is: